Working in a diverse environment

 Sounding Board group Diversity & Inclusiveness Faculty of Humanities

 In the coming period, the diversity policy must be supported more strongly by the institutes and faculties, and to this end the Sounding Board Group forms an important bridge between the Faculty Board, the institutes, and academic and non-academic staff.
-The Sounding Board Group consists of a delegation of employees from all institutes except NIMAR - including employees and PhD candidates and representatives of Student Affairs, HR, Communications and Management Support.
+The Sounding Board Group consists of a delegation of employees and PhD's of the institutes and representatives of the Faculty Bureau.